Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 side.
 Oh.

 Crossing Middle River was a bit difficult.
-The rocks were slanted and the water was high and fast moving.
+The rocks were slanted and the water was high and fast-moving.
 However, we made it across safely, only to lose the trail again.
 We finally figured out that it went under a fallen tree, and emerged back on the coastline.
 After that point, the rest of the trail was pretty well maintained, with a nice wide pathway that offered great viewpoints and supported excellent infrastructure.
-We passed a number of other hikers out enjoying the day, including some kids.
+We passed several other hikers out enjoying the day, including some kids.

-At the end of the trail we emerged onto Middle Cove Beach, which to our amazement was absolutely full of people.
-Upon closer inspection we noticed that many of them were sporting nets and buckets, and we soon discovered that the 'caplin were rolling.'
+At the end of the trail, we emerged onto Middle Cove Beach, which to our amazement was absolutely full of people.
+Upon closer inspection, we noticed that many of them were sporting nets and buckets, and we soon discovered that the 'caplin was rolling.'
 When this happens the caplin (a sardine-like fish) gather to mate near the beaches, and then, exhausted from spawning, they are tossed by the waves onto the beaches.
-People then gather on the beaches to collect them, either to enjoy as a tasty treat, or to use as fertilizer on their gardens.
+People then gather on the beaches to collect them, either to enjoy as a tasty treat or to use as fertilizer in their gardens.
 There were so many families out on Middle Cove Beach that traffic was being directed by the police.
 Encountering these unexpected local events is what makes travelling fun!

 loved this trail, it had everything - great views, wonderful